keithws/browser-report/README.md

 In chronological order (oldest first); not in order of priority.

-* add support for bower, component, jam, and spm
+* add module support for node, es2016, commonJS, and bower
 * server side support (node)
     * not all information is available server side
     * but a lot of information can be extracted from the user agent